 If you’re suffering from shoulder pain and limited mobility that doesn't respond to nonsurgical treatments, then it’s time to discuss a shoulder replacement.
-At Star Orthopedics and Sports Medicine, the highly skilled team of specialists use cutting-edge shoulder replacement techniques to relieve your discomfort.
-Call Dr. Andrew Dold, MD and Dr. Paul Ghattas, DO today if you live in or near Frisco, Texas and are ready to say goodbye to shoulder pain.
+At Star Orthopedics and Sports Medicine, the highly skilled team of specialists uses cutting-edge shoulder replacement techniques to relieve your discomfort.
+Call Andrew Dold, MD, and Paul Ghattas, DO, today if you live in or near Coppell or Frisco, Texas, and are ready to say goodbye to shoulder pain.
 You can also book an appointment online with the easy-to-use scheduling tool.

 Your shoulder is a ball and socket joint; the ball being the upper part of the arm bone, and the socket as the shallow, cup-like part of the shoulder blade.
 The ball is held in place by tendons and ligaments.

 In a total shoulder replacement surgery, your doctor removes the damaged ball and replaces it with a highly polished metal ball.
 Additionally, the socket is replaced by a plastic piece cemented to the shoulder blade.